Power-Lab/power-transformation-lab-site/README.md

 from locally within the repo or an externally hosted image.
 Currently, featured media mentions do *not* appear on the News page - the News page will list the most recent ones.

+## Alert Banner

+The site has a capability to display a short message on a banner that pops up on top of the home page, for purposes such as temporarily making an external link available on the site for visitors.

+In the file `alert_banner.md`, the front-matter has the field `enabled` which will determine if the banner is enabled or not.
+Apart from that, any Markdown can be used in the body of the banner, though only links, bold and italic text, and lists have styles defined.
+Images and headers will likely not display correctly.

 ## Jekyll-admin
 The `jekyll-admin` plugin is installed, which means after setting up the development environment and running `bundle exec jekyll serve`, there is a